-Traverse to the samples directory, and compile and run JdbcCheckup.java.
+Go to the samples directory, and compile and run the JdbcCheckup.java program.
 If the results of the query print without error, then your Java and JDBC installations are correct.

 Although JdbcCheckup. java is a simple program, it demonstrates several important functions by performing the following: